 Every child is different.
 You and the doctor can decide what the best treatment is for your child.
 Treatments may include:

 A child who has surgery to correct strabismus may need it more than once.
 Talk with your child’s eye doctor for more information.

 To request an appointment with a pediatric ophthalmologist at St. Louis Children's Hospital, call 314.454.KIDS (5437) or 800.678.KIDS.
-If you would like information on strabismus sent to you via email or mail, contact the Family Resource Center (FRC) at St. Louis Children’s Hospital.
-The FRC is 100-percent funded by generous donations to the St. Louis Children's Hospital Foundation.
+If you would like information on strabismus sent to you via email or mail, contact the Center for Families Resource Library at St. Louis Children’s Hospital.
+The Center for Families Resource Library is 100-percent funded by generous donations to the St. Louis Children's Hospital Foundation.